danielsmc/baleen/README.md

     load_impact will take quite a while (~1 minute for every account you follow on twitter)

     $ nohup python -u forever.py &

+    Now you're collecting tweets.
+Add upload_top.py to crontab (make sure to use the virtualenv python) and use an output filepath that gets served to the web.

+    You're done!